Events & Festivals

 The Aberfeldy Festival takes place in the first weekend of November and has a programme of the latest and greatest contemporary alternative music, alongside poetry, art, films and literature.

-The Perthshire Creates Christmas Design Market runs at the end of November and is an opportunity to meet and buy direct unusual and one-off gifts and items from a wide variety of Perthshire based artists and designer makers.
-Provisional 2017 date is Saturday 25 November.
-The 2016 Facebook Event Page shows the diversity and quality of handmade items available.
+The Perthshire Creates Christmas Design Market is on Saturday 25 November, at Civic Hall, 2 High Street, Perth from 10-4.30pm, and is an opportunity to meet and buy direct unusual and one-off gifts and items from a wide variety of Perthshire based artists and designer-makers.
+The 2017 Christmas Design Market Facebook Event Page details the participating artists and designers with images of their work which will be available at the event.
+Free entry.

 The Annual Exhibition of the Perthshire Art Association (PAA) at the Perth Museum & Art Gallery is a selling exhibition of contemporary artworks by members of the PAA and includes work by both professional and amateur artists and covers a wide range of subject matter, styles and media.